nrfq/conditionmarkers/README.md

 ![Icons](https://raw.githubusercontent.com/kgbergman/conditionmarkers/main/docs/icongrid.jpg)

-If, for any reason you need to move or edit the icon, you can double click on it and unlock it like any other item in Owlbear Rodeo.
+If for any reason you need to move or edit the icon, you can double-click on it and unlock it like any other item in Owlbear Rodeo.

 ![Move](https://raw.githubusercontent.com/kgbergman/conditionmarkers/main/docs/move.jpg)